schmoelder/diss/doc/04_implementation/01_process.md

 ### A note on flow rates

-In **CADET-Process**, the {class}`~CADETProcess.processModel.Inlet` model acts as source unit that "generates" flow.
+In CADET-Process, the {class}`~CADETProcess.processModel.Inlet` model acts as source unit that "generates" flow.
 This flow is then transported to subsequent unit operations downstream.
-Since all fluids in **CADET-Process** are considered incompressible, all flow entering a unit must also exit from it.
+Since all fluids in CADET-Process are considered incompressible, all flow entering a unit must also exit from it.
 A notable exception is the {class}`~CADETProcess.processModel.Cstr` model which can have a variable volume.
 Consequently, if the flow rate of a {class}`~CADETProcess.processModel.Cstr` is explicitly specified, the outgoing streams can be decoupled from the ingoing streams.
 This can be useful, e.g., to model holdup tanks.
-However, it is important that the volume of a {class}`~CADETProcess.processModel.Cstr` never becomes $0$ or **CADET** will raise an `Exception`.
+However, it is important that the volume of a {class}`~CADETProcess.processModel.Cstr` never becomes $0$ or CADET will raise an `Exception`.
 If not specified for a {class}`~CADETProcess.processModel.Cstr`, the unit is treated like all other unit operations models, and the outgoing flow rate equals the incoming flow rate.
 This can be useful, e.g., when modeling valves.

-Since internal recycles are also possible in **CADET-Process**, the actual flow rates for every unit operation need to be determined before simulation.
+Since internal recycles are also possible in CADET-Process, the actual flow rates for every unit operation need to be determined before simulation.
 This calculation is performed automatically for all time sections before running a simulation while accounting for dynamic changes of flow rates and output states.

 (process)=